KyryloKuzyk/PrimeTween/README.md

             .ChangeStartValue(new Vector3(0, -500))
             .SetEase(Ease.InOutSine)
             .SetAutoKill(false)
-            // Bad: don't forget to link the tween to this GameObject, so the tween is killed when the GameObject is destroyed
+            // Option 1: link the tween to this GameObject, so the tween is killed when the GameObject is destroyed .SetLink(gameObject)
-            .SetLink(gameObject)
-            // Bad: paused tweens still receive updates every frame and consume resources .Pause();
+            // Paused tweens still receive updates every frame and consume resources .Pause();
     }